All Episodes

 I'll get something in here in the next few days.

-And this is uh reflected in the attitude of the Soviet state that ultimately led to the collapse of the Soviet state.
+And this is reflected in the attitude of the Soviet state that ultimately led to the collapse of the Soviet state.

 And I've discovered that it's happening to myself.

-But and then you go through the survivor's guild, you get first you've got to go through the recovery, I mean, which was just brutal, just absolutely brutal.
+First, you've got to go through the recovery, I mean, which was just brutal, just absolutely brutal.

 I truly have lost the ability to care about XYZ.